-First some clarification of terminology.
-By “ideology” I mean the set of beliefs, rules and behavioural norms held by a group of people .
+First, some clarification of terminology.
+By “ideology”, I mean the set of beliefs, rules and behavioural norms held by a group of people .
 They may subscribe to them by choice, inherit them from birth, or be compelled to follow them by some authority.
-For example communism is a political ideology; vegetarianism is a lifestyle ideology.
-A religion like Christianity can be an ideology if people follow its norms, without necessarily having a religious belief.
-Thus a country can be Christian even if most of the population neither attend church nor believe in God.
-For most of history most people did not attend church in the UK, let alone have saving faith, but enough held to a Christian ideology to make it the accepted standard of British society.
+For example, communism is a political ideology; vegetarianism is a lifestyle ideology.
+A religion like Christianity can be an ideology if people follow its norms without necessarily having a religious belief.
+Thus a country can be Christian even if most of the population neither attends church nor believe in God.
+For most of history, most people did not attend church in the UK, let alone have saving faith, but enough held to a Christian ideology to make it the accepted standard of British society.

 New Ideology Defined

-As with any new ideology naming it is a problem.
-Politicians often use the label “liberal progressive”, but as both these words have other connotations I will avoid both .
-Instead I will plump for “Diversity Ideology”, as its chief manifestation is that a whole range of beliefs, behaviours and lifestyle expressions are acceptable.
-If it is right for you, it is right and must be tolerated; and the people who practice it treated as equals and fully included in all areas of society, however diverse the people are.
-Hence the ideology’s four defining words: equality, tolerance, inclusion and diversity.
+As with any new ideology, naming it is a problem.
+Politicians often use the label “liberal progressive”, but as both these words have other connotations, I will avoid both .
+Instead, I will plump for “Diversity Ideology”, as its chief manifestation is that a whole range of beliefs, behaviours and lifestyle expressions are acceptable.
+If it is right for you, it is right and must be tolerated, and the people who practice it must be treated as equals and fully included in all areas of society, however diverse the people are.
+Hence, the ideology’s four defining words: equality, tolerance, inclusion and diversity.

-The Diversity Ideology often manifests itself in the promotion of sexual diversity, the lifestyle ideologies of the LGBT+ families.
-Specifically the ideology promotes the gay lifestyle with the continuing adoption of same-sex marriage, and transgender issues with the current “bathroom wars” in the USA .
+The Diversity Ideology often manifests itself in the promotion of sexual diversity and the lifestyle ideologies of the LGBT+ families.
+Specifically, the ideology promotes the gay lifestyle with the continuing adoption of same-sex marriage and transgender issues with the current “bathroom wars” in the USA .
 But I think the ideology is much larger than these sexual behaviours and existed before they became current.
-It has been competing with Christianity in the public space for some generations and has perhaps latched on to LGBT+ issues because this is a clear battlefield between truth revealed by God and truth determined by people.
+It has been competing with Christianity in the public space for some generations and has perhaps latched on to LGBT+ issues because this is a clear battlefield between the truth revealed by God and the truth determined by people.

 Model of Ideological Competition